Corey Ashe: Orlando City

-Ashe was acquired by Orlando City on July 14, 2015, in exchange for allocation money and a second round pick in the 2017 MLS SuperDraft.
+Ashe was acquired by Orlando City SC on July 14, 2015, in exchange for allocation money and a second round pick in the 2017 MLS SuperDraft.
 He made his Orlando City debut on July 18, getting the start in a 2–0 loss to the New York Red Bulls.
 On August 1, Ashe had 2 assists as the Lions defeated the Columbus Crew 5–2.
 He recorded another assist on October 16, helping Orlando City defeat New York City FC 2–1.

 On November 25, Orlando City declined Ashe's contract option for the 2016 season, making him a free agent.

 Columbus Crew SC

 Ashe signed with Columbus Crew SC as a free agent on December 18, 2015.
 After being on the bench during the first 3 games of the season, Ashe missed the next 5 due to a thigh strain.
 He made his Crew debut on May 7, picking up an assist in a 4–4 draw with the Montreal Impact.
 On May 28, Ashe recorded his second assist of the season in a 4–3 win over Real Salt Lake.
 He missed 3 games in August due to a knee injury.
 On October 13, Ashe set up Adam Jahn in the 80th minute to give Columbus a 2–2 draw with New York City FC.

 On November 23, Columbus declined Ashe's contract option for the 2017 season.

 Ashe retired from professional soccer ahead of the 2017 season.